 It’s the End of the World As We Know It

 It feels more and more like December 21, 2012 – 12/21/12, the Winter Solstice, and the point after which we begin a return to the light – marks the end of the world as we know it, if we choose to grasp it, become one with it, and live it.

-It’s an opportunity, and a sweet one, at that; one that will change our Earth experience for the better.
+It’s an opportunity, and a sweet one, at that.
+It’s another marker of the massive awakening occurring on our planet that will, I firmly believe, change our Earth experience for the better, for everyone and everything.